From the Trans Rights Movement to the rise of the ‘White Right’, identity has become a powerful force in modern politics.

 Peter Franklin has also labeled the phenomenon as “Cultural Marxism” – a merger of Marxist economic theory with postmodernist philosophy.
 The former contests control over the means of production (i.e. industry, agriculture, etc) in order to overturn hierarchies of class; while the latter contests control over the means of social construction (language, identity etc) in order to overturn hierarchies of privilege and power.

 Given this inequality, many members of marginalised groups say that identity politics is not a choice.
 History has shoehorned women and minorities into an oppressive and violent social system which was designed to exclude and oppress them.
-The expansion of gender pronouns, fight for equal pay and emergence of identity politics is about reclaiming and redistributing social power in a more equitable way.
+The expansion of gender pronouns, fight for equal pay and emergence of identity based politics is about reclaiming and redistributing social power in a more equitable way.